 Another forecast of interest is the 90th percentile (denoted as P90) weather zone summer peak demand forecast.
-The process for determining the 90th percentile weather zone summer peak demand forecast is identical to the process used for calculating the forecast, except that instead of using the average of the fifteen weather year load forecast scenarios, the 90th percentile of the values is used.
+The process for determining the 90th percentile weather zone summer peak demand forecast is identical to the process used for calculating the base forecast, except that instead of using the average of the fifteen-weather year load forecast scenarios, the 90th percentile of the values is used.

-Table 2 (above) shows the forecasted summer peak demand for the Coast weather zone for 2020 based on historical weather years of 2005-2019.
-The P90 column is the 90th percentile of the fifteen forecasts.
-The P90 forecasted summer peak demand for the Coast weather zone in 2021 is 22,524 MW.
+Table 2 (page 10 above) shows the forecasted summer peak demand for the Coast weather zone for 2022 based on historical weather years of 2006-2020.
+The 90th column is the 90th percentile of the fifteen forecasts.
+The P90 forecasted gross summer peak demand for the Coast weather zone in 2021 is 22,117 MW.